-14.15.14014.15.145 The Company will be pleased to run specific sensitivity studies for Users under a separate study contract in line with the fees set out in the Statement of Use of System Charges.
+14.15.9514.15.128 The Company will be pleased to run specific sensitivity studies for Users under a separate study contract in line with the fees set out in the Statement of Use of System Charges.
 Please contact the Charging Team.

-14.15.141 The factors which will affect the level of TNUoS charges from year to year include-;
+14.15.129 The factors which will affect the level of TNUoS charges from year to year include-:

 - the forecast level of peak demand on the system

-- the Price Control formula (including the effect of any under/over recovery from the previous year).
+- the Price Control formula (including the effect of any under/over recovery from the previous year),

 - the expansion constant,

 - the locational security factor,

 - the PS flag

-- the Year Round Not Shared (YRNS) Flag

 - the ALF of a generator

-- changes in the transmission network
+- -changes in the transmission network

 - HVDC circuit impedance calculation

-- changes in the pattern of generation capacity and demand.
+14.15.96 and changes in the pattern of generation capacity and demand.

-- Changes in the pattern of embedded exports

-14.15.142 14.15.147 In accordance with Standard Licence Condition C13, generation directly connected to the NETS 132kV transmission network which would normally be subject to generation TNUoS charges but would not, on the basis of generating capacity, be liable for charges if it were connected to a licensed distribution network qualifies for a reduction in transmission charges by a designated sum, determined by the Authority.
-Any shortfall in recovery will result in a unit amount increase in gross demand charges to compensate for the deficit.
+14.15.9714.15.130 In accordance with Standard Licence Condition C13, generation directly connected to the NETS 132kV transmission network which would normally be subject to generation TNUoS charges but would not, on the basis of generating capacity, be liable for charges if it were connected to a licensed distribution network qualifies for a reduction in transmission charges by a designated sum, determined by the Authority.
+Any shortfall in recovery will result in a unit amount increase in demand charges to compensate for the deficit.
 Further information is provided in the Statement of the Use of System Charges.